henry-chen-2020/python-bookstore/README.md

 - Get the concept of REST API
 - Use Postman to test REST API
-- Build skeloton of REST API
+- Build skeleton of REST API

 ## Steps